-- path\string (string, optional) the string specifying the path. - id (int, optional) the id of the path. - create (bool, optional) whether the path should be created if it does not exist. (default: False)
+- path\string (string, optional) the string specifying the path. - id (int, optional) the id of the path. - create (bool, optional) whether the path should be created if it does not exist. (default: False) - absolute (bool, optional) whether the created path should be absolute or relative to the database file. (default: False)

-Returns path - the created/requested Path entry.
+path - the created/requested Path entry.